 - Get to know other students on campus and help to build a positive residential community.

-- All PALs receive $8.25 per hour and can work a maximum of 25 hours per week.
+- All PALs are paid at an hourly rate and can work a maximum of 25 hours per week.

 Sounds Great!
 How do I apply?

 All future selection processes will be advertised to the campus community via campus announcements, printed postings and the WPUNJ webpage.

 Please contact the Office of Residence Life at 973.720.2714.